ankidroid/Anki-Android/FAQ.md

 - [image occlusion in browser](https://github.com/infinyte7/image-occlusion-in-browser)
 - [ocloze: cloze overlapper in browser](https://github.com/infinyte7/ocloze)

-In interested in creating such Add-ons as web app for AnkiDroid then view this.
+If interested in creating such Add-ons as web app for AnkiDroid then view this.
 <br>[Create Addon in browser for Anki](https://github.com/infinyte7/Create-Addon-in-browser-for-Anki)

 # Advanced formatting tips